 2. Make Your Own Dog Treats

 Another easy way to cut food costs is to make your own dog treats!
 Yes, it takes effort, but it’s cost effective and allows you to monitor exactly what’s going inside your dog.
-My favorite recipe, which I’ve adapted slightly from All Recipes, calls for 2 1/2 cups whole wheat flour, 2 eggs, 1 can of canned pumpkin, 2 tablespoons peanut butter, 1/2 teaspoon salt, and 1/2 teaspoon ground cinnamon.
+Nala and Nellie’s favorite grain-free recipe, which I’ve adapted slightly from All Recipes, calls for 2 1/2 cups coconut flour, 2 eggs, 1 can of canned pumpkin, 2 tablespoons peanut butter, 1/2 teaspoon salt, and 1/2 teaspoon ground cinnamon.

 To make a batch, start by preheating the oven to 350 degrees.
 Whisk together the flour, eggs, pumpkin, peanut butter, salt, and cinnamon in a bowl.
 Add water as needed to help make the dough pliable, but keep in mind that the dough should be dry and stiff.
 Then, roll the dough into a 1/2-inch-thick roll and, using a small circle or bone-shaped cookie cutter, cut into 1/2-inch pieces.
 Lastly, bake for 40 minutes or until hard.
 Store in an airtight container.
 Easy peasy!